HUD-Insured Multifamily Loans

 HUD Loans for Purchasing, Building, Renovating and Refinancing Multifamily and Healthcare Properties

-When it comes to building, acquiring, or refinancing multifamily properties, the U.S. Department of Housing and Urban Development (HUD) offers some of the best financing options out there.
-HUD-insured multifamily loans offer competitive interest rates, incredibly long terms, high leverage allowances, and are fully amortizing and non-recourse.
-Plus, HUD multifamily loans are fully assumable (with HUD/FHA approval).
-That makes these loans extremely desirable for borrowers who want to maximize their profits and reduce their financial risk.
-However, HUD multifamily loans do require a decent amount of paperwork and documentation-- which is why it's essential to have a trusted advisory team that can guide you through each step of the HUD multifamily application, approval, and closing process.
+When it comes to building, acquiring, or refinancing multifamily properties, the U.S. Department of Housing and Urban Development (HUD) offers some of the best financing options on the market today.
+HUD-insured multifamily loans offer competitive interest rates, long terms, high leverage allowances, and are fully amortizing and non-recourse.
+In addition, HUD multifamily loans are fully assumable (with HUD/FHA approval).
+That makes these loans highly effective for borrowers who want to maximize their profits and reduce their financial risk.
+While HUD loans are excellent for all kinds of properties, including market-rate apartment buildings, they offer additional benefits for affordable properties, and are a great candidate for Low-Income Housing Tax Credits (LIHTCs).
+However, HUD multifamily loans do require a significant amount of paperwork and documentation-- which is why it's essential to have a trusted advisory team that can guide you through each step of the HUD multifamily application, approval, and closing process.

 HUD 221(d)(4) Loans for New Construction and Substantial Rehabilitation